 A native of Melbourne and a graduate of the Victorian College of the Arts (VCA) and Monash University, Chris works in a variety of settings and projects as a drummer, composer, producer and/or leader.

 The piano trio Refraction, of which he leads and which also features Brenton Foster on piano and Jordan Tarento on double bass, released their debut album As We Were last year and it was nominated as a finalist in the top five of The Age Music Victoria Awards 2015 for Best Jazz Album.
-Their follow-up album Inerrant Space was released in May 2016 and their third album is due to be released in the coming months of 2017.
+Their follow-up album Inerrant Space was released in May 2016 and their third album Reimagined was released in June this year.

 In 2015 Chris released Pieces, his debut jazz-fusion-groove solo recording which features a variety of guest musicians including Brenton Foster, Kit Riley, Chris Bieniek, Dave Tweedie, Marty Holoubek and Sarah Wallace.